Lynn Bechler

-C. Lynn Bechler is a U.S. politician and a Republican who was a member of the Kentucky House of Representatives from 2013 to 2023, representing district 4.
+Clifford Lynn Bechler (born April 18, 1946) is a U.S. politician and a Republican who was a member of the Kentucky House of Representatives from 2013 to 2023, representing district 4.
 Bechler was first elected in 2012 following the retirement of incumbent representative Mike Cherry.
-In 2022 he was redistricted into the 12th district and lost renomination to fellow representative Jim Gooch.
-In 2024, Bechler unsuccessfully ran for the 1st district in the Kentucky Senate.
+In 2022 he was redistricted into the 12th district and lost renomination to fellow representative Jim Gooch Jr. In 2024, Bechler unsuccessfully ran for the 1st district in the Kentucky Senate.

 Education

 Bechler earned his BS in aerospace engineering from Saint Louis University.